Japan–South Korea Comfort Women Agreement: Summit telephone call

-In the evening of the announcement by Foreign Ministers, Prime Minister of Japan Shinzo Abe and President of South Korea Park Geun-hye held talks by telephone and confirmed the agreement made by Foreign Ministers.
+In the evening of the announcement by Foreign Ministers, Prime Minister of Japan Shinzo Abe and President of South Korea Park Geun-hye held talks via telephone and confirmed the agreement made by Foreign Ministers.

 Foundation

 A foundation was set up in South Korea under the agreement.
 Japan provided 1 billion yen to the foundation.

 Of the 47 women who were alive when the agreement was reached, 36 wanted to receive cash payments and 34 of them went on to receive about 10 million yen each.

 Reactions

 Immediately after the announcement, U.S. Secretary of State John Kerry welcomed the agreement saying " We believe this agreement will promote healing and help to improve relations between two of the United States' most important allies.
 We applaud the leaders of Japan and the Republic of Korea for having the courage and vision to reach this agreement, and we call on the international community to support it."